 These four ideas will show up again and again as you read about social psychology’s most famous theories and experiments.

-Most Notable Theories and Names in Social Psychology
+Most Notable Theories in Social Psychology

 Why did your best friend lie to you?
 Why did that guy cut you off in traffic?
 Why does a billionaire abandon their riches for a more spartan lifestyle?

 Every day, you are faced with hundreds of decisions.
 You make some of these decisions alone.
 You make some of them in front of other people.
 Sometimes, you observe the behaviors of others and make judgements as to why those decisions were made.

 Attribution theory looks at the way that we observe others and explain their decisions.
 We are meaning-making creatures.
 We want to understand why someone made specific decisions or what factors are contributing to their behavior.